Skip down to main content

 State-of-the-art learning

-The building has been designed by the award-winning firm Hopkins Architects, and will provide a range of modern, well-equipped classrooms and lecture theatres to create a stimulating place for studying and research.
+The building was designed by the award-winning firm Hopkins Architects, and provides a range of modern, well-equipped classrooms and lecture theatres to create a stimulating place for studying and research.

-Designed according to Passivhaus principles, the Centre will be an exemplar energy efficient building.
-The site will include new biodiversity and planting, green spaces to sit and relax, extensive cycle parking and solar power generation on the roof.
+Built according to Passivhaus principles, the Centre is an exemplar of energy-efficient design.
+The site includes new biodiversity and planting, green spaces to sit and relax, extensive cycle parking, and solar power generation on the roof.

 Concert Hall